Belgium will hope that 2022 is the year that the Golden Generation finally turns their promise into reality in Qatar.

 The 21-year-old has already won three league titles with Club Brugge and, in the summer, made the move to Italian champions AC Milan where he has so far featured more as a substitute than a starter.
 But he will be a good option off the bench if Belgium progress and will no doubt learn from the experience even if he doesn’t get meaningful minutes.

 Belgium tactical analysis & likely formation at the World Cup

 Belgium boast plenty of quality in depth that they hope will stand them in good stead to challenge in Qatar.

 Roberto Martinez prefers a 3-4-3 formation, packing the defence while the full-backs provide additional support to the attacking trio.

-Real Madrid goalkeeper Thibaut Courtois will hold the fort between the sticks, with the likes of Toby Alderweireld and Jan Vertonghen anchoring the defence.
+Real Madrid goalkeeper Thibaut Courtois holds the fort between the sticks, with the likes of Toby Alderweireld and Jan Vertonghen anchoring the defence.

 Who is the Belgium manager?

 Roberto Martinez leads Belgium into the finals for a second time, and is aiming to guide them the extra couple of steps after their run to the semi-finals in 2018.

 Eden Hazard continues to don the armband for the Red Devils.
 The Real Madrid forward has struggled to produce his brilliant best for Los Blancos, but will be eager to rise to the occasion in Qatar.

 How many times have Belgium won the World Cup?